evgenyneu/evgenii.com/app/blog/_posts/2014-04-26-seo-tips-from-eric-enge.md

 ---
 layout: blog_post
-title: "Online marketing tips from Eric Enge"
+title: "SEO tips from Eric Enge"
 meta_description: "Summary of an interview with Eric Enge about content strategy, keyword research, link building and social media."
 tags: online-marketing
 ---